ikmb/deepvariant/README.md

 The name of the genome assembly version to use.
 Allowed options are:

 * GRCh37 (1000Genomes reference with decoys)
-* GRCh38 (Current human genome WITHOUT alt contigs)
+* GRCh38 (Current human genome WITHOUT alt contigs, as recommended by Heng Li)
+* hg38 (Current human genome with all alt contigs, as distributed by the BROAD)

-Please note that both assemblies come with pre-defined calling regions, as provided by the BROAD institute.
-These regions were curated to exclude regions that cannot be reliably called with short read data.
+Please note that all assemblies come with pre-defined calling regions, as provided by the BROAD institute.
+These manually were curated to exclude regions that cannot be reliably called with short read data.